ESDB Client

 In either case it is required to make sure Jackson Databind is

-included as dependency, unless a custom Marshaller
+included as dependency, unless a custom Marshaller implementation is

 used.